 - The students will function effectively with organizational leadership competencies.

 Graduates of the program will receive excellent academic training enhanced by professional, clinical, and ministerial experience.
 Our goal is to prepare chaplains who can model the "teaching and healing ministry of Jesus Christ," and who are trained at the highest level of Christian professionalism, in preparation for full board certification by the APC and ACI.

-Students are required to complete four (4) units of Clinical Professional Education (CPE) credits prior to graduation.
+Students are required to complete two (2) units of Clinical Professional Education (CPE) credits prior to graduation.
 As a premier teaching and research medical complex, Loma Linda University Health is an excellent setting for the clinical aspects of this program, and is an accredited Clinical Pastoral Education (CPE) Center.
 (Students are not required to complete their clinical internships at LLU, but are able to complete this requirement at any ACPE-approved site in North America.
 Visit the ACPE accredited centers website to view a list of available sites.
 Separate application, fees and acceptance procedures are required for this component of the program.)

 Your professors represent areas of expertise such as biblical studies, theology, practical theology, marriage and family therapy, cultural psychology, American church history, health education, nursing, spiritual care, and ethics.
 In addition, clinical faculty from across many health care professions are involved in the program.
 This diversity of specialists provides you with a rich and balanced program of study.